-If your faculty or degree-program does not have an internship option, you can research other opportunities through various organizations.
+If your faculty or academic program does not have an internship or co-op program, you can research other opportunities through various organizations.
 You can also try to develop your own internship by contacting a company directly.

 An internship provides the opportunity for work experience in an environment where the emphasis is on learning.
 You will learn new skills, gain valuable contacts and references, as well as bring your own career goals into focus.
 Students are realizing how these experiences enhance their education, and employers are looking for these experiences on resumes and applications.

 - On-site work experience that is directly related to a career goal or field of interest

 - Emphasis on learning and professional development

 - Determine if you can accept a non-paid position…..earning or learning?